Guillaume de Nogaret: Attack on the Pope

 French influence led to a Frenchman, Bertrand de Got (Clement V), being elected as Benedict's successor.
 The threat of proceedings against the memory of Boniface was renewed to force Clement to absolve Nogaret, and Clement had given way on this point when the further question of an inquiry into the condition of the Knights Templar was brought forward by Philip as a preliminary to their arrest and the seizure of their property in October 1307.
 Nogaret was active in getting the renegade members of the order to give evidence against their fellows, and the proceedings against them bear traces of his unscrupulous and merciless pen.
 Clement's weak and ineffective resistance to this still further delayed the agreement between him and Philip.
 Nogaret had become keeper of the seal that year in succession to Pierre de Belleperche.

 His talents as an advocatus diaboli were given still further employment in the trial of Guichard, bishop of Troyes, charged with various crimes, including witchcraft and unchastity.
 The trial, which began in 1308 and lasted until 1313, was a hint to Clement as to what might happen if the oft-repeated threat of a trial of Boniface were carried out.
 Absolution was obtained from Clement on 27 April 1311.
 Guillaume de Nogaret was to go on the next crusade and visit certain places of pilgrimage in France and Spain as a penance, but never did so.
-He died in 1313 with his tongue horribly thrust out, according to the chronicler Jean Desnouelles.
+He died in April 1313.
 He retained the seals until his death and was occupied with the king's affairs concerning Flanders as late as the end of March 1313.